zenpresscloudorg/aws-bootstrap/README.md

 ### 3) Modify vars.json file.
     Notes:
     - VPC CIDR must be /16
+    - vpc_ipv6_enable must be true or false
     - "hostedzones_public" and "hostedzones_private" arrays can be empty
-    - You need a tailscale api key to access private subnet resources
+    - vpc_subnet_private_enable must be true or false.
+If is true You need a tailscale api key to access private subnet resources

 ### 4) Run